 (2) Where an application is made under section 11R for the transfer of a trading licence to be approved, the proposed transferee must submit with the application a draft of the standard form contract under which the proposed transferee will supply gas to customers pursuant to the licence if the transfer is approved.

-[Section 11WD inserted by No. 53 of 2003 s.
+[Section 11WD inserted: No. 53 of 2003 s.
 28.]

 11WE.
 Licence application not to be granted unless standard form contract approved